dmbarbour/wikilon/docs/ABCRT.md

 #### Lazy Computation?

 The concept of 'lazy' computations seems rather troublesome.
-The issue is: how shall laziness interact with persistence, parallelism, distribution, substructural types, caching, termination, etc.?
-I haven't found an approach I find fully satisfactory.
+The issues are: how should laziness interact with persistence, parallelism, distribution, substructural types, caching, termination, etc.?
+I haven't found an approach I find entirely satisfactory.

 A simplistic laziness option that I'm considering is this:

 * a block may be marked lazy by annotation, `{&lazy}`
 * when applied, that block returns a lazy future value
-* lazy futures may be synchronized by `{&join}`
+* lazy futures may be forced by use of `{&join}`
-* lazy future is effectively a special case asynch value

 The main benefit I gain from this form of explicit laziness (relative to explicitly carting around a `(value, block)` pair) - is the opacity of the value, potential to optimize (to partially or wholly evaluate).
 Additionally, laziness as a future can be lifted easily to a one-off parallel computation, e.g. by a `{&par}` annotation.

 Explicit laziness does hinder some things, such as treating simple lists as streams.
 But this isn't a big problem.
 I don't really want to encourage too much use of laziness.
-It might prove favorable to model incremental computation explicitly in terms of command sequences, streams, continuation passing style, etc. than to use laziness in most cases.
-Laziness is not essential for performance or scalability.
+It might prove favorable to model incremental computation explicitly in terms of command sequences, streams, continuation passing style, etc..
+Unlike parallelism, laziness is not essential for performance or scalability, just occasionally convenient.

 ### Arrays or Compact Lists